MatthieuLeNozach/nbm-demo-fork/README.md

 ![SpeciesfromSound_birdfalloutRalphEldridgemachiassealisland_20200921160702_20200921141043__1_](/uploads/ec07a2b80dd785cfb1494efa40d25890/SpeciesfromSound_birdfalloutRalphEldridgemachiassealisland_20200921160702_20200921141043__1_.jpg)

 Millions of bird are migrating by night everywhere on Earth - When conditions are not favorable, some are stopping where they can, as on the Machias Seal Island, this night of May 2011, the 24th (Picture from Ralph Eldridge)

-Problem
+**PROBLEM**

 Twice a year, millions of birds are migrating on every continents, this phenomenon is called migration and is well documented.
 However, nocturnal migration has been little studied because of the difficulty to follow birds by night and to identify them uniquely by the sound.
 Nowadays most of the flight call for the northern hemisphere species at least, are well documented and many researchers and birders are recording continuously migration activity by night, representing tons of data to treat.
 You understood the problem then : how to analyse hours of night recording automatically by identifying the sequence of interest, extracting it, making it corresponding with a species and store the data somewhere (and linking it to the weather ?) ?

-Idea
+**PROJECT**

-This wonderful question has been studied at different steps, our job is to find a way to :
+This wonderful question has been studied at different steps, our job is to explore a way to :

-1/ Find and extract an audio sequence of interest during night migration and to store it properly (hour, characteristics).
+1/ Find and extract an audio sequence of interest during night migration and to store it properly (hour, characteristics, locations, weather).
 This will help people to first identify them directly without browsing the whole sequence

 2/ Explore the characteristics of the sound and making it correspond to a species.
 Artificial intelligence !

-Image alt: image Capture_decran_20200921_a_221022.jpg (0.5MB)

-Night migration flight call identification principle

 3/ Store the data properly.
 Indeed, once the bird has been identified, it is important to store its occurence somewhere.
 Imagine, putting all the observations of citizen recording in real time in a database and making it available to science ?